nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 And our `insertionSort` function returns the following:
 ```
-[
-   1,  9,  2,
-   8,  3,  7,
-   4,  6,  5,
+[ 1,  9,  2, 8,  3,  7, 4,  6,  5, 10 ]
-  10
-]
 ```

 Do you see the pattern?

 What's the solution?
-TODO

 With every iteration _forward_, we need to word backwards and sort the preceding numbers as well.

 What control flow statement easily allows us to count down?

 `while`

 Which of the values listed in our tables above do we want to use as our condition?

-TODO

 `prev`

-TODO why?
+Why?

+Because _abstraction_!

+With each iteration of our `while` loop, we want to check the value stored in the _previous_  array index.
+And with each iteraton of our `for` loop, we reassign the value of `prev` to `curr - 1`.

 Let's refactor our function with a `while` loop: